fsciortino/Aurora/docs/index.rst

 Overview
 --------

 Aurora is a package to simulate heavy-ion transport and radiation in magnetically-confined plasmas.
 It includes a 1.5D impurity transport forward model which inherits many of the methods from the historical STRAHL code and has been thoroughly benchmarked with it.
 It also offers routines to analyze neutral states of hydrogen isotopes, both from the edge of fusion plasmas and from neutral beam injection.
+The package includes a public release of the Fast and Accurate Collisional Impurity Transport (FACIT) model for the calculation of neoclassical diffusion and convection coefficients in tokamak plasmas.
 Aurora's code is mostly written in Python 3 and Fortran 90.
 A Julia interface has also recently been added.
 The package enables radiation calculations using ADAS atomic rates, which can easily be applied to the output of Aurora's own forward model, or coupled with other 1D, 2D or 3D transport codes.

 .. figure:: figs/guido_reni_aurora.jpg
     :align: center